bareos/GSoC2025/ProjectIdeasList.md

 **Difficulty rating**: hard

-## Enable using virtualenv for Python plugins

-Currently Python plugins require to fulfill dependencies by either installing operating system packaged python modules or by using pip as root, when the required versions are not available as packages.
-The first task is to research if it is possible at all to use virtualenv with Bareos Python plugins.
-This requires to understand the [Bareos Python Plugin API](https://docs.bareos.org/DeveloperGuide/PythonPluginAPI.html).
-Depending on the outcome of the research, the second task is to either implement and documentent how to use virtualenv with plugins, or work on a proposal how to change the Bareos Puthon plugin architecture to allow using virtualenv.
-Ideally it should be possible to use a virtualenv management like pipenv.

-**Expected outcomes**
-* It should be possible to use virtualenv for Bareos Python plugins

-**Skills required/preferred**:
-C/C++, Python

-**Possible mentors**: arogge, pstorz

-**Expected size of project**: ~175 hours (medium)

-**Difficulty rating**: hard

 ## Using Pylint to increase the Python code quality

 As Bareos developers we are interested to deliver the best code as possible.